bcgov/aps-infra-platform/documentation/how-to/sdx-subsystems.md

 ---
-title: "Managing Systems and Services"
+title: "Managing Subsystems"
 ---

 ## Overview

-This page shows how to manage subsystems and services on the Secure Data Exchange.
+This page shows how to manage subsystems on the Secure Data Exchange.

 The steps described in this page are performed by the following roles: